-A concrete comparison can be drawn between this work and Ref. \cite{dech22c}: Both consider the same optimization problem in a discrete system, but for different constraints.
-In this work, the symmetric part $\kappa_{ij}$ is fixed for all times and individually for each transition, whereas in Ref. \cite{dech22c} the total activity, either at each point in time or its integral, is fixed.
-Intuitively, the latter condition is looser.
-At each point in time, only the overall timescale rather than the timescale of each individual transition is fixed, thus nonconservative effects, which require a nontrivial topology, can be effectively ``turned off'' by making one transition in a cycle arbitrarily slow.
-The stronger constraints in the set-up of this work prevent this effect, therefore a reduction to an effectively tree-like network is not possible.
-Nonconservative forces are then needed to adapt to the topologically nontrivial situation.
+A concrete comparison can be drawn \re{with Ref. \cite{dech22c}, which optimizes entropy production for different constraints}: \re{In Ref. \cite{dech22c}, only the total activity is fixed, so activity can be redistributed among individual edges.
+This looser condition permits the additional freedom to ``turn off'' individual edges.
+Here, by contrast, every kinetic prefactor $\kappa_{ij}$ is fixed individually.
+In a nontrivial topology all pathways remain relevant, so that a nontrivial optimization over cycle-current degrees of freedom must be performed.
+In this situation, nonconservative forces offer greater flexibility than conservative forces alone.}